 You may not be involved, employed or engaged in any activity which may or is likely to create a conflict of interest.
-In addition to this general obligation, you are expected to seek the Organisation's express permission, which shall not be unreasonably refused, before undertaking any additional employment.
+In addition to this general obligation, you are expected to seek the vi) Health and Safety

+Association's express permission, which shall not be unreasonably refused, before undertaking any additional employment.